-You’ve just found the ideal solution to your contact center’s challenges.
+You’ve just found the ideal technology solution to your contact center’s challenges.
 It’s the answer you’ve been looking for, the automation tool that will increase productivity and decrease costs—and it’s within budget.
 The only thing standing between your CX program and this KPI-boosting wonder tech?
 Security compliance.

 While an InfoSec team may seem like the final boss when it comes to investing in new tech resources, their purpose is vital to keeping brand and customer data safe and secure.
 Knowing a few security best practices to look for in a technology partner can help you make the best choice for your organization and get faster, easier buy-in from InfoSec stakeholders.